Cameron Duodu: Other activities and journalism

 Duodu has appeared frequently as a contributor on BBC World TV and BBC World Service radio news programmes discussing African politics, economy and culture.

 He contributed to the 2014 volume Essays in Honour of Wole Soyinka at 80, edited by Ivor Agyeman-Duah and Ogochukwu Promise.

 Personal life

 In the 1960s Duodu married the dancer and choreographer Beryl Karikari, great-great granddaughter of the king of the Asantes Kofi Karikari ("whose golden death mask, pillaged from the royal mausoleum in Kumase by a British 'expedition' in the 1880s, can be found at the Wallace Collection in London").
 Beryl died aged 71 on 9 February 2007, survived by her two sons with Duodu, Akwasi and Korieh, and by her husband's two other sons, Yaw and Kofi.
+Akwasi Duodu, is financial planner currently living In London, whilst his brother Korieh Duodu is a writer.

 Recognition

 In 2005 at the Ghana Professional Achievers Awards (GPA), which honour outstanding Ghanaian professionals and business people living in the UK, Duodu won the "Communication and Media" category for his column in New African.

 Described by Michael Eli Dokosi of Face2Face Africa as "one of Ghana's best exports" and as "the most sought-after Ghanaian journalist across the globe", Duodu in 2018 was listed by African Voice newspaper among "61 Influential Ghanaians in the Diaspora".